RootLinus/ahoyDTU-homeassistant-telegraf-influxdb-grafana/README.md

 Create one in for example /config/telegraf/telegraf.config

-Copy paste the template from this repos telegraf.config file (just edit in your Database name, passwd)
+Copy paste the template from this repos telegraf.config file (just edit in your Database name, passwd, ip adress) and save

+In home assistant > devices > mqtt > mosquitto > configure, make sure to enable custom config and give the right path

+Start telegraf, switch to protocol to see errors (debug mode is true in the custom config)

+As long as the right topic was given in the config file, output should be visible